ChrstphrHll/npc_gen/students/Corliss Akkar.md

 ---
 ### Description
 - 1st year Half-Orc Rouge in Burk
-- curly green hair that's braided with green ribbon (med), Hazel eyes, and Deep Green skin
+- short curly auburn hair that's well kept, Hazel eyes, and Deep Green skin
 - Is Sneaky and Hidebound, and has Self-Fulfillment as their ideal

 ### Organizations